awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-edit.md

    For information about using the CLI to add an approval action to a pipeline, see [Add a Manual Approval Action to a Pipeline in AWS CodePipeline ](approvals-action-add.md)\.

-   AWS CodePipeline uses Amazon CloudWatch Events to detect changes in your AWS CodeCommit source repository and branch\.
-Using Amazon CloudWatch Events to automatically start your pipeline when changes occur is recommended and is accomplished using these steps in the CLI:
+   1. AWS CodePipeline uses Amazon CloudWatch Events to detect changes in your AWS CodeCommit source repository and branch or your Amazon S3 source bucket\.
+For the AWS CodeCommit and Amazon S3 source type, make sure the `PollForSourceChanges` parameter in your JSON file is set as follows:

-   1. Open the JSON file in a plain\-text editor and modify the file by setting the `PollForSourceChanges` parameter to `false`\.
-The parameter is located in the source stage of the pipeline structure\.

-      The following example shows how the parameter should look after the file is modified to disable periodic checks:

      ```
-      {
-          "name": "Source",
-          "actions": [
-              {
-                  "inputArtifacts": [],
-                  "name": "Source",
-                  "actionTypeId": {
-                      "category": "Source",
-                      "owner": "AWS",
-                      "version": "1",
-                      "provider": "CodeCommit"
-                  },
-                  "outputArtifacts": [
-                      {
-                          "name": "MyApp"
-                      }
-                  ],
-                  "configuration": {
                      "PollForSourceChanges": "false",
-                      "BranchName": "master",
-                      "RepositoryName": "MyTestRepo"
-                  },
-                  "runOrder": 1
-              }
-          ]
-      },
      ```

+1. If you use the CLI to add an AWS CodeCommit repository to your pipeline, you must manually create the CloudWatch Events rule, as described in [Create a CloudWatch Events Rule That Starts Your AWS CodeCommit Pipeline](pipelines-trigger-source-repo-changes.md)\.

-   1. After you edit your pipeline, you must manually create the CloudWatch Events rule for change detection\.
-For more information on using the CLI to create the rule, see [Start a Pipeline Automatically Using Amazon CloudWatch Events](triggering.md)\.
+1. If you use the CLI to add an Amazon S3 source to your pipeline, you must manually create the CloudWatch Events rule and AWS CloudTrail trail, as described in [Create a CloudWatch Events Rule That Starts Your Amazon S3 Pipeline](create-cloudtrail-S3-source.md)\.

 1. To apply your changes, run the update\-pipeline command, specifying the pipeline JSON file, similar to the following:
 **Important**